MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 ## Run the deployment tool

-This procedure collects deployment parameters from you and saves them to a configuration file as you step through the wizard.
+This procedure collects deployment parameters from you interactively and saves them to a configuration file as you step through the deployment wizard in Windows Admin Center.
+You deploy single-node and multi-node clusters similarly.

 If you want to use an existing configuration file you have previously created, see [Deploy using a configuration file](deployment-tool-existing-file.md).

-For more information on the custom security settings you can specify, see **ADD Security Docs LINK**.

 1. Open a web browser from a computer that has network connectivity to the staging server.